six pack ab workouts at home

 1.)
 W-RAISE (5 REPS)

 Exercise Notes: The W-Raise is a great addition to your lower abs workouts.
-It is made up of three parts in which we’re basically drawing an upside down ‘W’ with our legs.
+This challenging exercise is a variation of reverse crunches that is made up of three parts in which we’re basically drawing an upside down ‘W’ with our legs.
 Start position is lying face up flat on the floor with legs extended at the low point of the outer leg of the ‘W’.
 Keeping a strong core and legs straight, go up and then slowly lower your legs down halfway.
 Then, lifting your legs back up to the top maintaining that straight line, use your core strength to finally come back all the way down to the other outer leg of the W. Then you reverse the ‘W’ to return to the start.
-Do 5 reps, rest 10 seconds and repeat until you can’t get the 5 reps.
+Do 5 reps, rest 10 seconds and repeat until you can’t get the 5 reps, being sure to use proper form throughout the entire movement and using as much range of motion as you can.
 Then move on to the next core exercise.
 Can’t even get the first 5?
 Just move immediately to the next.

 2.)
 BLACK WIDOW KNEE SLIDES (45 SECONDS)